ecrucru/anticrux/README.md

 go infinite
 ```

+#### Available options

+- `Debug` : this option is reserved for the developers to track all the issues that may arise during the use of the engine.
+- `Precise Score` : if the move is forced, a deep analysis doesn't occur unless you activate this option.
+It slows down the engine but you get a better evaluation of the score.
+- `Skill Level` : the level is the difficulty of the game.
+The higher, the bigger the memory footprint.
+- `UCI_Variant` : it defines the chess variants supported by the engine.

 #### Procedure for WinBoard

 You need to use at least WinBoard 4.9 else you will be told that the variant `suicide` is not supported.